UT Tyler Soules College of Business

 ACCT 5335 Advanced Government and Not-for-Profit Accounting

 Electives (9 hours)

 Nine hours of graduate electives in accounting, business law, economics, finance, management or marketing approved by the MAcc Program Director.

 - Apply Online.

 - Pay the application fee.

-- Submit official transcripts to the Office of Graduate Admissions and unofficial transcripts to the CBT Graduate Advising Office.
+- Submit official transcripts and unofficial transcripts to the Office of Graduate Admissions.

-- Submit official GMAT scores to the Office of Graduate Admissions and unofficial scores may be sent to the CBT Graduate Advising Office.
+- Submit official GMAT scores to the Office of Graduate Admissions and unofficial scores may be sent to the Soules College of Business Graduate Advising Office.

 Graduate Programs Advising